-- Each Umpire will cover half the field-split lengthwise, goal to goal. - One Umpire will be primarily responsible for center field bowl-ins.
-Each will handle throw-ins on his own side of the field.
-These responsibilities may be interchanged to expedite the game. - The Umpire on whose side the play is taking place will follow the play (trailing Umpire).
+• The Umpire on whose side the play is taking place will follow the play (trailing Umpire).
 The second Umpire will ride slightly ahead and to his own side of the play (focal Umpire).
-The Umpire trailing the play will see a ROW violation, and the focal Umpire at the lateral position, may determine if there was proper distance or not. - Both Umpires are to follow the play all the way to the end line and in to the corners. - When play dictates, Umpires will exchange positions but resume their normal position when time permits.
+The Umpire trailing the play will see a ROW violation, and the focal Umpire at the lateral position, may determine if there was proper distance or not.

+• Both Umpires are to follow the play all the way to the end line and in to the corners.

+• When play dictates, Umpires will exchange positions but resume their normal position when time permits.

-- On knock-ins, the Umpire on the side of the knock-in will position himself behind the hitter and follow the play.
+• On knock-ins, the Umpire on the side of the knock-in will position himself behind the hitter and follow the play.
 The second Umpire will position himself 50 to 60 yards out, and on the side the Umpire is to cover, and lead the play.
-The Umpire following the hitter will call "Play". - On bowl-ins from the side, the Umpire throwing in will be positioned 10 yards inside the field boundaries and will be responsible for the proper alignment of the teams.
-The second Umpire will be behind the throw-in and responsible for seeing the players riding to the line-up have the correct time allowed. - When a foul is called, the Umpire first sounding the whistle shall indicate to the second Umpire the direction and severity of the Penalty.
-When the second Umpire signals confirmation, the foul and Penalty are announced and players and officials line up. - If the two Umpires disagree after a brief conference, they are to signal or ride to the Referee for a resolution. - Once announced, a call is not debatable by either Team Captain. - All communication with teams is to be through their Captains.
-Umpires should have no unnecessary or casual conversations with any player. - Umpires will be polite and courteous at all times.
+The Umpire following the hitter will call "Play".

+• On bowl-ins from the side, the Umpire throwing in will be positioned 10 yards inside the field boundaries and will be responsible for the proper alignment of the teams.
+The second Umpire will be behind the throw-in and responsible for seeing the players riding to the line-up have the correct time allowed.

+• When a foul is called, the Umpire first sounding the whistle shall indicate to the second Umpire the direction and severity of the Penalty.
+When the second Umpire signals confirmation, the foul and Penalty are announced, and players and officials line up.

+• If the two Umpires disagree after a brief conference, they are to signal, speak, or ride to the Referee for a resolution.

+• Once announced, a call is not debatable by either Team Captain.

+• All communication with teams is to be through their Captains.
+Umpires should have no unnecessary or casual conversations with any player.

+• Umpires will be polite and courteous at all times.